DazzleLib/dazzle-filekit/CONTRIBUTING.md

-# Contributing to filetoolkit
+# Contributing to dazzle-filekit

-Thank you for considering contributing to filetoolkit!
+Thank you for considering contributing to dazzle-filekit!

 ## Code of Conduct